-One disadvantage of the fatigue tests introduced and analysed in the section 5 is that the independent testing variables (force amplitude, frequency) are kept constant until the specimen breaks.
+One disadvantage of the fatigue tests introduced and analysed in section 5 is that the independent testing variables (force amplitude, frequency) are kept constant until the specimen breaks.
 Most dynamically stressed components are unlikely to be subjected to constant conditions such as those replicated by the testing machine.
-A damage accumulation model should be able to predict when a material which has been subjected to varying testing conditions will fail as well as be able to model the damage/fatigue progression until that point of failure.
+A damage accumulation model should be able to predict when a material which has been subjected to varying testing conditions will fail as well as be able to model the damage or fatigue progression until that point of failure.
 This is the goal of the strain-based damage accumulation model introduced and evaluated in this section.
 This model will be referred to as the NDAM (new damage accumulation model) in diagrams.

 Model Development

-As described in section 5.3, there is visible correlation between the maximum force of the tests and the strain-at-failure (εb,max).
-Images 6.1 and 6.2 show this linear correlation between the maximum stress and strain-at-failure, including the strain-at-failure for the quasistatic tests.
+As described in section 5.3, there is a visible correlation between the maximum force of the tests and the strain-at-failure (εb,max).
+Images 6.1 and 6.2 show a linear correlation between the maximum stress and strain-at-failure, including the strain-at-failure for the quasistatic tests.
 The data points collected from the 90° specimens scatter more than those collected from the 0° specimens, but a correlation remains recognisable.
 Two linear lines of best fit were created using curve fitting software.

 To take the viscoelasticity of plastics as well as the cyclical nature of the tests into account, the strain is separated into two parts.
 The first part is the minimum strain recorded by the testing machine.
 Although the minimum stress used was 2 MPa instead of 0 MPa (to give the controlling a margin of error so that the specimens are always subjected to tensile stress and never compressive stress), this represents a small fraction of the maximum force used for the tests.
 The assumption is made that the increase in minimum strain during a test is equatable to the creeping effect experienced by plastics under quasi-static stress.